 Fixed mortgage rates, unlike variable rates, are not tied directly to the Bank of Canada’s overnight lending rate.
 Rather, they are tied to the bond market, and rise and fall with bond yields.
 A variety of domestic and international factors have made the bond market rather unpredictable in 2023.
 After rising for much of the start of 2023, bond yields plunged in March before rising slightly and stabilizing at levels lower than they were a year ago, which gave lenders some leeway to lower fixed mortgage rates in the spring.
 As summer arrived, bond yields were once again on the rise, spurred by high inflation numbers and fears related to the US debt ceiling negotiations, forcing lenders to raise their fixed mortgage rates in consequence.
 The Bank of Canada’s resumption of rate hikes added additional instability in the already jumpy bond market.
 While the Bank’s September 6 rate hold did allow bond yields to come down slightly, they resumed climbing shortly after, propelled largely by anxieties related to geopolitical instability and “higher for longer” interest rates.
 However, the Bank of Canada’s October 25 rate hold, combined with that of the US Fed on November 1, caused bond yields to begin descending, allowing lenders to begin reducing their fixed mortgage rates.
 The slowing pace of inflation and the Bank of Canada’s associated December 6 rate hold has pulled bond yields even lower, to the 3.3% range (down from a high of 4.4% in mid-October and their lowest level since May).
 This has allowed for fixed mortgage rates to come down still further.
 Should bond yields keep trending downwards, we can expect that fixed mortgage rates will, too.

-Which bank has the best mortgage rates in Lethbridge?
+What bank has the lowest mortgage rates right now?